tdameh/time-management/readme.md

 ## Installing

-In root directory, run the following commands to install decencies and to migrate database schema:
+In root directory, run the following commands to install dependencies and to migrate database schema:

 ```term
 $ composer install